 The glowing pigments are a chemical sunscreen designed to protect the corals’ algal inhabitants from the sun’s intense rays.
 In this instance, it is triggered by the warmer waters.
 It is an eerily beautiful but sad site.

-But over the last two decades, the reef has been hit by four major coral bleaching events.
+But, over the past two decades, the reef has been hit by four major coral bleaching events.
 One in 1998, then 2002, then two back-to-back events in 2016 and 2017.

-Because of these events, over 61 percent of the Great Barrier Reef has now been severely bleached at least once.
+Because of these events, over 61%of the Great Barrier Reef has now been severely bleached at least once.

 Coral bleaching isn’t restricted to Australian reefs.
 It’s happening worldwide.
-Research published in Science magazine has shown that the percentage of reefs being affected by bleaching per year has grown from eight percent in the 1980s to 31 percent in 2016.
-Can you imagine over a third of the world’s cities being hit by a major event each year?
+Research published in Science magazine has shown that the percentage of reefs being affected by bleaching per year grew from 8% in the 1980s to 31% in 2016.
+Can you imagine over one-third of the world’s cities being hit by a major event each year?